openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 #### Binary

-[The latest binary release](https://github.com/openziti/ziti-tunnel-sdk-c/releases/latest/) of `ziti-edge-tunnel` is distributed as an executable from GitHub for amd64, arm, arm64 architectures.
+[The latest binary release](https://github.com/openziti/ziti-tunnel-sdk-c/releases/latest/) of `ziti-edge-tunnel` is distributed as an executable for amd64, arm, arm64 architectures.
 The upgrade procedure is identical to the installation procedure.

 ```bash
 # shell script illustrating the steps to install or upgrade ziti-edge-tunnel